Logo

 This type of attack exploits network infrastructure vulnerabilities and can also be performed remotely.
 Using these vulnerabilities, hackers can listen for, intercept, and modify traffic transmitted by an embedded system.

-An MITM attack is used to intercept or alter data transmitted by an embedded system.
-To execute it, hackers change the connection parameters of two devices in order to place a third one between them.
-If hackers can obtain or alter the cryptographic keys used by both devices, they can eavesdrop in a way thatโ€™s very hard to detect as it causes no disruption in the network.
+• Man-in-the-middle (MITM) attack allows hackers to intercept or alter data transmitted by an embedded system.
+To execute it, they change the connection parameters of two devices in order to place a third one between them.
+If hackers can obtain or alter the cryptographic keys used by both devices, they can eavesdrop in a way that’s very hard to detect as it causes no disruption in the network.

-DNS poisoning forces a local DNS server to modify its records according to a hackerโ€™s needs.
+• Domain name system (DNS) poisoning forces a local DNS server to modify its records according to a hacker’s needs.
 A DNS server converts human-memorable domain names and hostnames into corresponding IP addresses.
-By using a DNS serverโ€™s vulnerabilities and poisoning its cache, hackers can reroute traffic from a targeted website to any other address.
+By using a DNS server’s vulnerabilities and poisoning its cache, hackers can reroute traffic from a targeted website to any other address.

-DDoS is a well-known attack that makes a system unavailable by overflowing it with requests from various sources.
+• Distributed denial of service (DDoS) is a well-known attack that makes a system unavailable by overflowing it with requests from various sources.
 Such attacks are hard to stop because requests come from a vast number of IPs.
-Thereโ€™s no universal protection against DDoS attacks, but there are some efficient DDoS protection methods.
-However, adding a firewall along with traffic analysis and filtering algorithms to your embedded software will greatly increase the chances of preventing DDoS attacks or detecting them in a timely manner.

 Side-channel attacks